navi-04/Issue-change-log/issue-change-log-cui/documentation/06-faq-troubleshooting.md

 - Request authorization for your project
 - Provide project key (e.g., "KC", "PROJ")

-### Q: "The Issue Change Log app has been disabled for this project"
+### Q: "The Advanced Work Item log app has been disabled for this project"

 **A:** The app was disabled by a project administrator.